 I knew Christina from High School.
 I met her again, later in life, and we became partners, and then took part in the best creation I have ever been a part of.... no, not Pin4Ever, but our daughter!
 Christina was spending so much time on Pinterest, I was hoping that creating this site would at least help pay some of the bills.

 I have worked on many different projects for many different companies.
-My most recent projects have been for Disney, working on the Enchanted Art Paintings facial recognition and speech tracking, and the Surveillance system for the Turtle Talk show in the Animator's Palette restaurant on Disney's new cruise ships, the Fantasy and the Dream.
+One of my most recent projects has been building the custom control hardware and software for plasma/ozone generators to purify the water at many of the major zoos and aquariums around the country, including Busch Gardens, the San Diego Zoo, the Georgia Aquarium, the Maryland Aquarium and many others.
+I have also worked on major projects for Disney, working on the hardware and software for the Spaceship Earth remodel including a complete ride simulator, the Enchanted Art Paintings facial recognition and speech tracking, and the Surveillance system for the Turtle Talk show in the Animator's Palette restaurant on Disney's new cruise ships, the Fantasy and the Dream.

 I dropped out of college after the first year, and am self-taught in everything I do; although, I owe a big part of my creativity, morality, patience, and intelligence to my mother and father.
 I have a difficult time of doing anything, without putting my heart and soul into it, and that includes this website, so I hope it will provide value to you.
 If you ever have any problems doing a backup, or with anything else for that matter, or just want to chat, please don't hesitate to contact me.